 He labored over his brush marks to get them looking just right.
 I had always assumed that each and every stroke was impromptu genius.
 He had the same problems as the rest of us, except his results were better.

-It distills the scene in from of you down to the most important elements.
+It distills the scene in front of you down to the most important elements.
 Your brain naturally filters the key shapes and areas of interest.
-Photos give you too much information and it can be impossible to capture the essence of the scene.
+Photos give you too much information and it can be impossible to simplify complex subjects.

 It’s far better to sit in front of something in real life and learn to see it.
 Drawing is all about studying and really concentrating on a subject.

-Drawing focuses your mind on what is most important.
+Drawing from life focuses your mind on what is most important.
 It’s a great way to improve your skills.

 If you are very inexperienced don’t try copying something too complicated, not to begin with, your failure will demotivate you.
-Do not go to a life drawing if you can’t draw very well.
+Don’t try figure drawing if you can’t draw very well.
 It’s too advanced.